rutuja1235/hackbio-internship/README.md

 ### Rna-seq
 RNA-seq is a powerful tool for detecting differentially expressed alleles of transcripts in specific biological processes and can reveal new molecular mechanism of diseases as no reference genome is required.
 Nowadays, RNA-seq has been wildly used in the study of disease mechanism, clinical diagnosis, and drug development.
 MYCN oncogene amplification is a marker of poor prognosis in patients with neuroblastoma disease.
-(Schramm 2012) identified key genes and pathways associated with MYCN by RNA-seq on the SOLiD V4 platform .
+(Schramm , 2012) identified key genes and pathways associated with MYCN by RNA-seq on the SOLiD V4 platform .
 RNA-seq has become widely used for investigating disease mechanisms, clinical diagnostics, and drug development.
 In neuroblastoma, MYCN oncogene amplification is linked to poor prognosis.
-Schramm et al. (2013) used RNA-seq on the SOLiD V4 platform to identify key genes and pathways associated with MYCN amplification.
 ### Differential gene expression (DGE)
 Differential gene expression (DGE) analysis is a widely used technique in RNA-sequencing (RNA-seq) data analysis.
 It is commonly employed in various RNA-seq data processing applications to identify genes that are differentially expressed between two or more sample sets.
 Suryawanshi et al examined the placental transcriptome to analyze gene expression changes across different sections of the placenta.
 They employed differential expression analysis using DESeq2 to compare gene expression levels between different trimesters of pregnancy and between the fetal and maternal sides of the placenta at term.